AnthonyThomasson/portfolio/server/prisma/seeds/resources/projects/portfolio/future.md

 ## Features

-### Mobile

-I want to make this site mobile friendly.
-The vscode theme right now does not look great on mobile, but I think if I design the markdown system properly I should be able to make it fully functional on mobile.

 ### File References

 I want to save all files with a unique reference, so that I can build links between the files within the content of the markdown.